apiflask/apiflask/docs/usage.md

 }
 ```

-Now let's add it to the view funciton which used to create a new pet:
+Now let's add it to the view function which used to create a new pet:

 ```python hl_lines="1 14"
 from apiflask import APIFlask, Schema, input